TheWallOfDucks/chaos-duck/README.md

 ### Quick start

 Before getting started make sure you have [Node.js](https://nodejs.org) and [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) installed.
-Once you have set that up, make sure you have the following information from your AWS account: account number and role to assume to deploy lambda
+Once you have set that up, make sure you have your AWS account number and role to assume to deploy lambda

 1. Clone the project and install all dependencies